Linguistics

 The major requires twelve term courses in linguistics and related areas, distributed as follows:

 - Depth requirement (two courses).
-In one of the eight core areas of linguistics, students must take two additional courses beyond the introductory level.
+In one of the eight areas of linguistics, students must take two additional courses beyond the introductory level.

 Senior Requirement